rhaiscript/book/src/start/bin.md

 ```

-Running a Utility Program
+Running a Tool from Cargo
 -------------------------

-Utilities can be run with the following command:
+Tools can also be run with the following `cargo` command:

 ```sh
 cargo run --bin {program_name}